oktadev/schematics/README.md

 <string name="custom_url_scheme">com.okta.dev-737523</string>
 ```

-For both Capacitor and Cordova, set the launchMode to singleTask so the URL does not trigger a new instance of the app in `android/app/src/main/AndroidManifest.xml`:
+Set the launchMode to `singleTask` so the URL does not trigger a new instance of the app in `android/app/src/main/AndroidManifest.xml`:

 ```xml
 <activity